 Heemstede, a dormitory community in the western Netherlands occupies a central position in the triangle Amsterdam - Haarlem - Leiden.
 It is close to the capital city Amsterdam, to Schiphol Airport and to the North Sea coast.
 Heemstede numbers some 26,000 inhabitants.
 The majority of the working population works outside Heemstede.
 The service sector is the largest employer within the community.
 Heemstede is a green belt municipality with attractive shopping facilities and offering numerous cultural, sporting and recreational facilities.

 Heemstede was founded in the 13th century.
 Floris the Fifth, Count of Holland loans fiefdom of the manor to Reynier van Holy, a knight from Vlaardingen.
-He may use the name Lord of Heemstede and has a castle built on the banks of the river Spaarne.
+He is dubbed Lord of Heemstede and has a castle built on the banks of the river Spaarne.
 The origins of the name Heemstede are not clear.
 "Stede" means "place" and "heem" means "house".
 So the name Heemstede might possibly mean "the place where the house is".
 The present coat of arms is based on that of the Holy family.

 The manor changes hands a number of times and is purchased in 1620 by the Amsterdam merchant Adriaen Pauw for the sum of Dfl 36,000.00 (€ 16.336).
 He has the castle extended and improved and puts it into use as his summer residence.
-His castle houses a large collection of books, paintings and other objets d'art whilst he purchases a valuable collection of tulip bulbs for his garden.
+His castle houses a large collection of books, paintings and other objects d'art whilst he purchases a valuable collection of tulip bulbs for his garden.
 Adriaen Pauw's contribution to Heemstede's development is considerable.
-He has waterways dug, founds a school, has a church built.
+He has waterways dug, a school founded and a church built.
 With his guidance, Heemstede's laundries and bleach-works flourish, assisted by the plentiful supplies of clean water.
 Laundry from the wealthy citizens of Amsterdam, Leiden and Haarlem is washed, bleached and mangled here.

 Adrian Pauw plays a diplomatic role representing Holland during the peace negotiations with Spain, against which the Lowlands have been at war since 1568.
 When the peace treaty with Spain is signed at Munster in 1648, he builds a stone bridge over his castle's moat: the Pons Pacis or Peace Bridge.
 This bridge can still be admired on the spot where once the castle of the Lord of Heemstede stood.